minierparedes/CovidTracker19/README.md

 <br>

 * **Data visualization** depicts information in a graphical form in both line charts and bars.
 * **Selection of countries** from a drop down menu select from global or individual countries.
-Providing detail information on infections, recoveries, and deaths totals.
+Providing detail information on infections, recoveries, and death totals.

 * **Responsive design** The design and development of the web app response to the user's platform, screen size, and device orientation.